 Since the cold water splashing at you and your kayak can freeze pretty quickly, you’ll need to keep an eye on a few things while kayaking during winter.

-Here are a few tips on what to look out for:
+Here are a few tips on what to check regularly in freezing temperatures:

 - Your sprayskirt, paddle float or the bilge pump may freeze, keep checking them.